konantian/NotableNotebooks/notes/Questions.md

 15. Massive savings deeper in DAG, why ?

 16. IF strongest move is tried first, alphabeta or negamax, which is more effective?

+17. Why depth-limited search need evaluation function?

+18. Why winning strategy does not have to include a move for every state in current play's turn?

+19. IS that true that every state in state space has a proof tree or disproof tree?